 To be candid, there is too much competition during the holiday season – and throughout the year – for retailers to ignore customer needs.
 Previously, brands told consumers what products to buy, where to buy them, and when.
 But in the last few years, customers have become less loyal to brands out of necessity for budget and time restraints, and because it’s easier to find a new brand than ever before.
 The best thing you can do as a brand is develop a holiday approach that is centred around what products consumers want to buy, how they want to buy them, and on what platforms they want those products to be available.

 Where to start

-Flipping your brand experience to center around customer needs is a heavy lift, but you can also start small this holiday season if you are in the beginning phases of building a customer-centric approach with these two tips.
+Flipping your brand experience to centre around customer needs is a heavy lift, but you can also start small this holiday season if you are in the beginning phases of building a customer-centric approach with these two tips:

 How to stand out

 Once you establish your strategy for meeting current consumer demands, it’s time to make your brand stand out from the competition, and here are two ways you can do it.

 - Align your options to customers’ preferences – Options are key for offering experiences that your customers prefer, but you can’t offer everything under the sun overnight.
 You can tap into your first-party data to prioritize what is in high demand for your specific customers and their patterns of behaviour – like how they prefer to pay and receive products.
 Don’t forget to segment by region and demographic to narrow down preferences even further to understand key factors (hello, inflation) for different audiences.